Abadrausar/Rubble-/rubble/Rubble Readme.txt

 Pros:
-	No need for an external runtime, Rubble is a native application Configurable directory structure via command line options Addons may override vanilla files
+	No need for an external runtime, Rubble is a native application Addons may override vanilla files
-	Full parser/lexer, not just a bunch of regexes Minimal impact, touch only the minimum amount of files Templates are designed to make formatting easy, both output and input files should be easy to read Support for embeding scripts in raw files, do advanced setup right in the raws Simple variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formating Using scripting some files may be parsed but not included in the generated raws
+	Full parser/lexer, not just a bunch of regexes Templates are designed to make formatting easy, both output and input files should be easy to read Support for embeding scripts in raw files, do advanced setup right in the raws Variable expansion, no more GET_VAR, works in any parse stage Many templates for registering objects and the like are replacements for vanilla raw tags allowing better formating Using scripting some files may be parsed but not included in the generated raws Support for easily and quickly installing tilesets as addons

 Cons:
 	Not compatible with any version of Blast